akbarijedi/wp-navasan/README.md

 ![Screenshot](wp-navasan.jpg)

 # WP-NAVASAN
-A WordPress widget to show latest Forex rates
+NAVASAN is a WordPress widget to show latest Iran currencies rates

+Major features in widget include:

+* Get the latest currencies price (update every 5 Sec).
-> you can adjust the price that you want ( increase or decrease )
+* you can adjust the price that you want ( increase or decrease )

-### please get API key from http://navasan.tech (free for 120 req per month)
+> please get API key from http://navasan.tech (it's free for 120 requests)

 ## Installation
 1. go to your worpress admin pannel